 To qualify for this aid, candidates must show a credible need through documentation (i.e. personal income tax or parents' income tax statement), translated to English and converted to US dollars (if necessary).
-Additionally, applicants must submit an describing accomplishments justification for consideration of NYFA's Tuition Discount.
-Completed application, essay and documentation should submitted to the Financial Aid Office.
+Additionally, applicants must submit an essay describing accomplishments and justification for consideration of NYFA's Tuition Discount.
+Completed application, essay and documentation should be submitted to the Financial Aid Office.
 Completed applications are reviewed and students are notified within four weeks of their funding awards.
-For more information, students may email: financialaid@nyfa.edu
+For more information, students may email: financialaid@nvfa.edu